formkit/docs-content/advanced/context.md

+---
+title: The Context Object
+description: FormKit provides a reactive context object to expose data to slots, rules, and the underlying schema that defines an input.
+---

 # Context object

 FormKit inputs use a reactive object to expose data to slots, rules, and the underlying [schema](/advanced/schema) that defines the input.
 This is called the `context` object and is found in the each input's [core `node` object](/advanced/core-node) at `node.context`.
 The context object has the following properties: